 The term “deep-sky object” (DSO) is mostly used by amateur astronomers to denote astronomical objects outside the Solar System that are not individual stars.
 DSOs include galaxies, planetary nebulae, and star clusters.

 The first on our list is the Triangulum galaxy, cataloged as M33 or NGC 598.
-The galaxy itself is spiral-shaped, however, its name is derived from the triangle-shaped constellation Triangulum where it can be spotted.
-It’s the third-largest member of the so-called Local Group of galaxies, following the Andromeda Galaxy and the Milky Way.
-Triangulum is about half the size of our Milky Way and contains about 40 billion stars, compared to 400 billion for the Milky Way and 1 trillion stars for the Andromeda Galaxy.
+The galaxy itself is spiral-shaped; its name derives from the triangle-shaped constellation Triangulum, where it can be spotted.
+It’s the third-largest member of the Local Group of galaxies, following the Andromeda Galaxy and the Milky Way.
+The Triangulum galaxy is about half the size of our Milky Way and contains about 40 billion stars, compared to 400 billion for the Milky Way and 1 trillion stars for the Andromeda Galaxy.

 2. NGC 891 galaxy

 If you have a chance to see the NGC 891 galaxy, located in the constellation Andromeda, you might notice that it looks oddly familiar: its elongated shape strongly resembles the Milky Way as seen from Earth!
 NGC 891 looks so similar because we view it edge-on and not from above or below.
 Our view of the Milky Way is approximately the same, as we live inside the galaxy’s disk.
 NGC 891 is also a spiral galaxy like ours and has a similar size and luminosity.
-You will need small- to moderate-sized telescopes to discern the galaxy’s weak halo of light, or you can use the Unistellar eVscope to observe a whole range of colorful details.
+Given its magnitude of 10.0, this galaxy is visible through small or medium-sized telescopes.

-Next up is the first planetary nebula ever discovered – the Dumbbell Nebula, also known as M27, or NGC 6853.
+Next up is the first planetary nebula ever discovered – the Dumbbell Nebula, also known as M27 or NGC 6853.
 It is located in the constellation Vulpecula.
 The nebula is shaped as an irregular sphere whose brighter area looks like a half-eaten apple.
 For this reason, it’s sometimes called the Apple Core Nebula.
-The Dumbbell Nebula suits very well for amateur astronomical observations – it is relatively bright and large, so you will be able to spot its slightly greenish sphere even with binoculars on a perfectly dark sky.
+The Dumbbell Nebula suits very well for amateur astronomical observations: it has a magnitude of 7.4 and an apparent diameter of 8 arcminutes which means you can spot it even with binoculars on a perfectly dark sky.

 Last but not least is the Messier 92 star cluster situated in the constellation Hercules.
 It belongs to the category of globular clusters – spherical collections of stars that are much older and have much more stars than open clusters.
-Messier 92 is one of the oldest and brightest globular clusters in the Milky Way and contains about 330,000 stars.
-You can observe the cluster with binoculars or a telescope – or even with your naked eye if you’re lucky.
-And those fortunate enough to own an eVscope, prepare to be amazed by what you will see!
+M92 is one of the oldest and brightest globular clusters in the Milky Way and contains about 330,000 stars.
+With a magnitude of 6.3, M92 can be easily spotted with binoculars or a small telescope.
+You can even see it with your naked eye under good observing conditions.